ddeutils/ddedocs/docs/abstract/data_management/index.md

 # Data Management

+!!! warning

+    Data Management is the core point that a Data Engineer should to think about it first when implement any Data Component.

-**Data Management** refers to the practices, architectural techniques, strategies and tools that manage, store, and analyze data throughout its lifecycle.
+Data Management refers to the _Practices_, _Architectural Techniques_, _Strategies_,
+and _Tools_ that manage, store, and analyze data throughout its lifecycle.
 Effective data management ensures that data is accurate, available, and accessible when needed while maintaining security and compliance with relevant regulations.